What are Dentures?

 Our doctors at Ridgeview Family Dental have a combined total of over 20 years experience making dentures and will take every step to make them as comfortable as possible.
 Unfortunately, not everyone is a good candidate for good fitting dentures.
 We will take each patient’s unique concerns into consideration at the initial consultation appointment.

-During the first appointment, a full mouth panoramic x-ray will be taken to determine the health and condition of the bone, to ensure that it can properly support the denture.
-An Oral Cancer Screening will also be performed.
+During the first appointment, the dentist will take a full mouth panoramic x-ray.
+This will determine the health and condition of the bone, to ensure that it can properly support the denture.
+It will also include an oral cancer screening.
 Our denture process is not a quick one.
 In most cases, it will take approximately 4-6 weeks from start to finish to reach our final goal.
-We will take every necessary step to make sure that your results are maximized to the highest level possible.
+We will take every necessary step to make sure that your results are at the highest level possible.
 No matter which kind of dentures you choose, you can be assured to receive natural-looking dentures that match your facial structure and desired tooth shape and color.

 Types of Dentures

-There are 2 different options when it comes to dentures.
+There are two different options when it comes to dentures.
 Your dentist can let you know which one is more suitable to your needs and expectations.
 The different options are:

 - Complete Denture